 Bring Your Own Pillow and Bed Linens

-If you want to get a great night's sleep and have plenty of room in your suitcase, consider bringing your pillow and bed linens with you on your trip.
-You won't have to worry about square hotel pillows, down allergies or too plump or too flat pillows.
+If you want to get a great night's sleep and you have plenty of room in your suitcase, consider bringing your pillow and bed linens with you on your trip.
+You won't have to worry about square hotel pillows, down allergies or pillows that are too plump or too flat.
 The familiar scent of your own laundry detergent will help you get to sleep more quickly, too.
 If space is at a premium, pack your pillow case and put it on a hotel pillow.

 Skip the Rollaway and Pack an Air Bed

-Air beds come with their own electrically-powered pumps, and, when deflated, don't take up much space.
+Air beds come with their own electrically-powered pumps, and, when deflated, do not take up much space.

-Ask Housekeeping to bring extra sheets, blankets and pillows for the air bed if you can't find extra bedding in your room.
+Ask Housekeeping to bring extra sheets, blankets and pillows for the air bed if you do not see extra bedding in your room.
 (Tip: Be sure to choose an air bed with a built-in electric pump.)

 Carry Some Small Luxuries

 Nothing makes a hotel room cozier than the little luxuries you bring from home.
 Comfy bedroom slippers are a good choice, and are perfect for Italian terrazzo floors and cold Canadian nights.
-A soft throw can help keep you warm, and it doesn't take up much suitcase space.
-Another way to indulge yourself is to pack your own shampoo, soap and other toiletries in 100-milliliter, TSA-friendly containers.
-You'll be surrounded by familiar scents as you travel.
+A soft throw can help keep you warm in your hotel room and on an airplane, and a throw does not take up much suitcase space.
+Another way to indulge yourself is to pack your own shampoo, soap and other toiletries in 100-milliliter, TSA-friendly containers so that you will be surrounded by familiar scents as you travel.